• Skip to content

 Closing a Business – 7 Things to Communicate to Employees

-When a business owner makes the difficult decision to close their business, there can be a temptation to just announce it to the employees before thinking through those things that might be important to staff.
+When a business owner makes the difficult decision to close their business, it can be tempting to announce it to the employees before thinking through those things that might be important to staff.

 As difficult as it is for a business owner to come to terms with the end of an era, it can also be devastating news for employees to hear.

-Taking the time to think through those things that are important to employees, and developing a structured communication plan, can help provide for a smooth transition – and possibly minimize the impact it will have on employees.
+Then, develop a structured communication plan to provide a smooth transition – and possibly minimize its impact on employees.

 7 Things Employees Want to Know When You Close the Doors